naztronaut/AIIM/README.md

 ## Raspberry Pi Setup

 The Raspberry Pi set up is more simple in the sense that I've covered these topics many times in previous tutorials.
 The main thing to know is that the Pi app is a Flask app running behind Apache so that you can make simple REST calls to turn your LED on and off.
+You need to connect your data pin to GPIO Pin 18.
+If you want to use another Pin, make the edit in `led.py`

 Another way of handling this would be MQTT which I MAY add to this script in the future.

 In the meantime, the topics you will need to know are: